nisheetkaran/WAW-WasteAgainstWaste/README.md

 first_image = image_batch[0]
 print(np.min(first_image), np.max(first_image))
 ```
-### 4. Creating the model
+### 5. Creating the model
-The Sequential model consists of three convolution blocks `tf.keras.layers.Conv2D` with a max pooling layer `tf.keras.layers.MaxPooling2D` in each of them.
-There's a fully-connected layer `tf.keras.layers.Dense` with 128 units on top of it that is activated by a ReLU activation function `relu`.
+The Sequential model consists of three convolution blocks `Conv2D` which creates a 2-Dimensional Convolution with a max pooling layer `MaxPooling2D` in each of them.
+There's a fully-connected layer `Dense` with 128 units on top of it.
+At last, we flatten the layers by `Flatten`.
 ```python
 num_classes = 5